chimera/membership-app/readme.md

 ### Plans

 We only allow Customers to signup on Plans that have both `metadata.public = true` and `metadata.membership = true`.

-### Customers

-A customer is a Stripe Customer.
-They may have a `metadata.password` which would allow them to login to our application and do the following:

-1. Change or cancel their subscriptions
-2. Book equipment
-3. Change basic info (email, name) - coming someday...
-4. Change their password

 #### Cancellations & Plan Changes